mozilla-services/docs/source/howtos/run-sync-1.5.rst

 - on Element (https://chat.mozilla.org) in the `#sync channel <https://chat.mozilla.org/#/room/#sync:mozilla.org>`_

-.. _How to connect Firefox for Android to self-hosted Firefox Account and Firefox Sync servers: http://www.ncalexander.net/blog/2014/07/05/how-to-connect-firefox-for-android-to-self-hosted-services/
+.. _How to connect Firefox for Android to self-hosted Mozilla Account and Firefox Sync servers: http://www.ncalexander.net/blog/2014/07/05/how-to-connect-firefox-for-android-to-self-hosted-services/